Sequential Bayesian Registration for Functional Data: Sequential Monte Carlo

-Sequential Monte Carlo (SMC) refers to a class of sampling algorithms targeting a sequence of prespecified distributions \citep{west1993}.
+Sequential Monte Carlo (SMC) refers to a class of sampling algorithms targeting a sequence of prespecified distributions \citep{gordon1993}.
 In the Bayesian inferential setting, these consist of either a sequence of posterior distributions or some transformation thereof.
-Suppose the target distributions have densities $\eta_\tau$, $\tau\in\mathbb{N}_+$, over the state variables $\theta_\tau$.
-SMC is a sequential version of importance sampling that generates a set of weighted samples, which are used to approximate features of each intermediate target distribution.
+Suppose the target distributions have densities $\eta_\tau$, $\tau\in\mathbb{N}_+$ over the state variables $\theta_\tau$, and are defined on a measurable space $(E_\tau,\mathcal{E}_\tau)$.
+SMC is a sequential version of importance sampling that generates a set of weighted samples, which are used to approximate features of each intermediate target distribution \citep{gordon1993}.
 This allows the user to track uncertainty while updating inference recursively, or sequentially annealing challenging posterior distributions.
 For an intermediate probability density $\eta_\tau$, samples are first randomly drawn from a different distribution, termed the importance distribution with density denoted by $g_\tau$, which is easy to sample from and is available in closed form.
-These samples, also known as \textit{particles}, are then re-weighted to reflect the shape of $\eta_\tau$.
+These samples, also known as \textit{particles}, are then reweighted to reflect the shape of $\eta_\tau$.
 To make the description more precise, let $\theta_\tau^{(j)},\ j=1,\ldots,J$ represent $J$ samples drawn from the importance distribution.
 Then, their corresponding weights are computed as $w_\tau^{(j)}\propto\eta_\tau(\theta_\tau^{(j)})/g_\tau(\theta_\tau^{(j)})$ and subsequently normalized, so that the pairs $\{(\theta_\tau^{(j)},w_\tau^{(j)}),\ j=1,\ldots,J\}$ form a collection of weighted samples from $\eta_\tau(\cdot)$.
 Crucially, the next density $\eta_{\tau+1}$ in the sequence can then be sampled recursively starting from the weighted pairs from the importance density $g_{\tau+1} = \eta_{\tau}$, and so on.
-We present a brief overview of SMC for two different Bayesian inference scenarios: (1) a state space with increasing dimension and target distributions having fixed marginal densities across the sequence, and (2) a fixed-dimensional state space and subsequent target distributions that are similar.
+We present a brief overview of SMC for two different Bayesian inference scenarios that are utilized in the proposed registration approach: (1) a state space with increasing dimension and target distributions having fixed marginal densities across the sequence, and (2) a fixed-dimensional state space and subsequent target distributions that are similar.

-\subsubsection{SMC for state space with increasing dimension}
+\subsection{SMC for state space with increasing dimension}